Constellation Shaping for OFDM-ISAC Systems: From Theoretical Bounds to Practical Implementation: Low-Complexity Implementation of Constellation Shaping for ISAC

+which indicates whether bit $m$ is more likely to be $0$ or $1$ and quantifies the reliability of this decision.
 We observe that the \acp{LLR} of the first and second bit depend mainly on the amplitude (and not the phase) of the received symbol.
 Therefore, we transform these \acp{LLR} $l_{1}(\Re\{y_{\text{c}}\},\Im\{y_{\text{c}}\})$ and $l_{2}(\Re\{y_{\text{c}}\},\Im\{y_{\text{c}}\})$ from Cartesian into polar coordinates, where $R = |y_{\text{c}}|$ and $\theta = \sphericalangle \{y_{\text{c}}\}$.
 Then, we average over the angular dimension $\theta$ resulting in \acp{LLR} that depend solely on the received magnitude $R$.
 Bits 3 and 4 correspond to the sign of the real and imaginary components, respectively.
 Thus, we can observe in Fig.~\ref{fig:PAS:GLLR_values_2D} that their \acp{LLR} are primarily influenced by $\Re\{y_{\text{c}}\}$ and $\Im\{y_{\text{c}}\}$, respectively.
 Therefore, we average over the orthogonal component where $g$ is set to \num{2} covering most received values $y_{\text{c}}$.
 Bits 5 and 6 encode further phase information, and we can observe in polar coordinates an oscillatory behavior over the angle $\theta$, with their \acp{LLR} also increasing with magnitude $R$.
 We propose to approximate the 2D \ac{LLR} functions in polar coordinates $l_5(R, \theta)$ and $l_6(R, \theta)$ each as a product of two one-dimensional functions where we first compute the phase-dependent term by averaging over the radius with \mbox{$g = 2$} Subsequently, we estimate the radial dependence by averaging Note that it is crucial to estimate the phase-dependent component first, as the oscillations lead to a zero average when first averaging over the phase.